newrelic-experimental/instrumenting-battlesnake-nodejs/README.md

 * [Support](#support)
 * [License](#license)

-## Requirements

-This app was built with ...

 ## Intrumentation
 - [Create a free account at New Relic](https://newrelic.com/signup?utm_source=devrel&utm_medium=organic_social&utm_campaign=github_newrelic_experimental_devrel_repo),
-- On the New Relic One home page, select the + Add more data button on the top right, and choose Node.js under App Monitoring
+- On the New Relic One home page, select the + Add more data button on the top right, and choose Node.js under App Monitoring,
 - On the next page click on Begin instalation and choose how you will be installing your Node.js agent, here we are using a Package Manager,
 - Name your application,
 - On your cloned or forked repository, first change into the directory and execute the following commands in your terminal to install the agent: